DoctorWkt/CSCvon8/journal.md

 ## Thu 25 Apr 21:52:40 AEST 2019

-I have a solution, which is to wire RCK to Clk_bar so that it rises after RCKEN# goes low.
+I have a solution, which is to wire RCK to Clk_bar so that it rises after CLOAD# goes low.
 Here is what I have and learned.
 For PClo:

  + CLOAD# wired up to PCload# from the Jump logic
  + RCO# wired up to CCKEN# on PChi